gpodder/gpodder.github.io/User-Manual.md

 <!-- -->

 -   Another prefix that works is "yt:" for YouTube users.
 Use **yt:username** to add videos from YouTube user "username" to gPodder.
+Please note that you need a google account to subscribe YouTube user channels: you can find the instructions [[here|Youtube]].

 <!-- -->